island-is/pipes/README.md

 **Pipes** is dev-friendly, testable pipelines library for local & CI/CD platforms, written in Typescript.

-> **Disclaimer**: This software is currently in development and is not considered production-ready.
-It more than likely contains bugs, incomplete features, or other discrepancies.
-Use at your own risk.
+> ⚠️**Disclaimer**⚠️: This software is currently in development and is not considered production-ready.
+It more than likely contains bugs, incomplete features, or other discrepancies. **Use at your own risk**.
 >
 > It is strongly advised to NOT USE this software in a production environment or for critical applications until it has been thoroughly tested and deemed stable.

 **Pipes** consist of: